 It was an adventure and an educational journey that revealed much about myself and how I relate to food.
 The most surprising revelation is that I am not a true Vegan.
 Rather, I’m a vegetarian who limits fat to 10 gms per day and I eat nonfat dairy products which eliminates eggs.
 Adding dairy takes me out of the strict Vegan diet.

 There are two main reasons why I don’t eat meat.
 I truly dislike the way animals are raised and slaughtered by the large producers and after eating nothing but vegetables, grains and fruit, even the smell of meat bothers me.
 I’ve never noticed before that each animal tastes like it smells.
 Beef has a bloody, manure taste, chicken tastes like the henhouse and goat, well I’ve not had goat meat, but I can’t get some of the cheese past my nose nor the milk.

-The physical results of the Vegan adventure have been encouraging.
+The physical results of the Vegetarian adventure have been encouraging.
 I’ve lost 15 pounds and one dress size; my total cholesterol is lower ( I’m also taking a statin) and I have more energy.
 My knee pain is gone but I have to credit that to a Kenalog shot and also I know exactly what foods cause me to develop a migraine.
 When I began the adventure I didn’t have a clue as to what triggered the headaches.

 Stir Fried Green Beans